gedanigat/CLoud-Monitoring/README.md

 The files in this repository were used to configure the network depicted below.

+/Users/honi/CLoud-Monitoring/Diagram/ELK-Network Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Ansible playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - filebeat-playbook.yml
+  - filebeat-config.yml

 This document contains the following details:
 - Description of the Topology
 - Access Policies